 Gordon Hill Press

 Shane Neilson is a writer from New Brunswick.
-He holds an MFA in Creative Writing from the University of Guelph at Guelph-Humber, an MA in English from the University of Guelph, and is currently a PhD candidate in English and Cultural Studies at McMaster where he researches the representations of pain in CanLit as a Vanier Scholar.
+He holds an MFA in Creative Writing from the University of Guelph at Guelph-Humber, an MA in English from the University of Guelph, and a PhD in English and Cultural Studies at McMaster.

 He has extensive editorial experience in Canadian Literature, serving as the editor of Frog Hollow Press, a Victoria-based chapbook press for almost twenty years and counting; a prose editor at Anstruther Press, a Toronto-based chapbook press; an associate editor at Hamilton Arts & Letters, a mighty online magazine based out of Hamilton; and he is the Poetry Advisor at the Canadian Medical Association Journal.
-In addition, Shane has readied several prose criticism books for various Canadian presses.
+In addition, Shane has worked with several Canadian presses to ready manuscripts for publication.
 Shane has edited many of the poets and poetry critics at the forefront of Canadian literature and has a wealth of experience that he brings to bear with both poetry and nonfiction manuscripts.
-Shane does not freelance and only works closely with writers publishing with Frog Hollow, Anstruther, Hamilton Arts & Letters, and now Gordon Hill Press.
+Shane does not freelance and only works closely with writers publishing with Frog Hollow, Anstruther, Hamilton Arts & Letters, and Gordon Hill Press.

 Jeremy Luke Hill was born in Guelph, Ontario.
 He completed both a BA and an MA in English Literature at the University of Guelph, and he's been working in the city's literary scene ever since.
 He founded Vocamus Writers Community, a non-profit organization that promotes book culture in the Guelph area.
 He also founded Vocamus Press, a local-centric micro-publisher that specializes in Guelph literature.
 Founding Gordon Hill Press as a national trade publisher is his next step in building literary capacity in the area.